openstack-archive/networking-vpp/README.rst

 We'll be dealing with a few of the minor details of a good Neutron network driver, like sorting out MTU configuration.

-At the moment, the agent runs as root.
-We want to lower its privilege to improve security.

 What can I do to help?
 ~~~~~~~~~~~~~~~~~~~~~~